ARM-software/abi-aa/aapcs64/aapcs64.rst

 The first eight registers, r0-r7, are used to pass argument values into a subroutine and to return result values from a function.
 They may also be used to hold intermediate values within a routine (but, in general, only between subroutine calls).

-Registers r16 (IP0) and r17 (IP1) may be used by a linker as a scratch register between a routine and any subroutine it calls (for details, see `Use of IP0 and IP1 by the Linker`_).
+Registers r16 (IP0) and r17 (IP1) may be used by a linker as a scratch register between a routine and any subroutine it calls (for details, see `Use of IP0 and IP1 by the linker`_).
 They can also be used within a routine to hold intermediate values between subroutine calls.

 The role of register r18 is platform specific.
 If a platform ABI has need of a dedicated general-purpose register to carry inter-procedural state (for example, the thread context) then it should use this register for that purpose.
 If the platform ABI has no such requirements, then it should use r18 as an additional temporary register.
 The platform ABI specification must document the usage for this register.